 As a boy, I attended a Waldorf school in suburban New York.
 (Possibly I've mentioned this before.)
 After graduation, I enrolled at a prestigious college — and soon dropped out.
 I then attended a second college, briefly, before enrolling at a third where I finally gained my academic footing.
 I earned a BA and an MA in English literature.
 Subsequently, I became a college instructor, a magazine writer, and a book editor.
 I am now retired.
-My wife and I will soon celebrate our 45th wedding anniversary.
+My wife and I recently celebrated our 45th wedding anniversary.

 During the last few years, I have spent considerable time researching and writing about Waldorf education, Anthroposophy, and Rudolf Steiner.1 When I began studying Steiner’s books and lectures, I had only vague ideas about what I might learn.
 Much of what I dug up startled me, and that kept me going — and it made me decide to continue writing and posting for as long as the process seemed productive.
 In setting out the results of my research on this website, I have tried to hold back nothing.
 Here it is, what I have learned; here it is, what Rudolf Steiner and his followers have said and done.
 To a great extent, I have relied on Rudolf Steiner's own words to tell the story.
 This has been a risky strategy, because Steiner is so hard to read.
 But quoting Steiner has been essential.
 Rudolf Steiner invented Anthroposophy and he founded Waldorf education.
 He is still, today, the intellectual and spiritual leader of the Waldorf movement — and here is what he said.
 Steiner’s own words constitute the most telling indictment of the intellectual and even spiritual barrenness of Anthroposophy and, by extension, Waldorf education.